 Notable MMA Title(s): Invicta Featherweight Champion

 Other than getting submitted with a knee bar in her very first professional MMA fight, Cris has been on a tear with 17 wins and 1 no contest.
 Due to her fighting style and aggression, Cris is commonly considered the female version of Wanderlei Silva in the Women’s bantamweight division.
 Cyborg has a never back down attitude and will constantly move forward towards her opponent.
 As soon as she smells blood, Cyborg will rush forward and throw a whirlwind of powerful strikes that is difficult for anybody to withstand.
 The way Cyborg has bullied and finished her opponents inside the cage has made it difficult for MMA organizations to find someone willing to fight her, much less actually beat her.
+However, that time finally came as Amanda Nunes defeated her in convincing fashion, doing something that no woman has ever remotely come close to doing in Cyborg’s career.
+Since the fight, Cyborg has moved onto Bellator.
+Although she has suffered her first defeat in her MMA history and is no longer with the UFC, her legacy has remained intact, as one of the most dominating MMA fighters in the history of the sport.

 24. Alistair Overeem